 The light remains on for a certain time after all the doors are closed.

-When all the doors are locked or the ignition switch is turned to "ACC" or "ON" after all the doors are closed, the light fades out.
-Personal light
+Vehicles with power door lock system- When all the doors are locked or the ignition switch is turned to "ACC", "ON" after all the doors are closed, the light fades out.